ArekSredzki/electron-release-server/docs/faq.md

 ### How should I name my releases?

 Electron Release Server requires applications to follow [SemVer](http://semver.org).
 And even if you're not using Electron Release Server, you should follow it!

+### I'm seeing HTTP errors when the Electron autoUpdater queries for the `RELEASES` file.
+How should I fix it?

+Ensure that you are not including `/RELEASES` in the feed URL that is passed to `setFeedURL()`.